 A visit to these islands is a MUST for any wildlife loving family.
 You can see Humboldt Penguins, sea birds and a smelly (!) sea lion colony.
 The boats leave in the morning for a 2-3 hour tour and go quite fast – jumpers and sunscreen are recommended.
 We opted NOT to do this trip with our toddler.
 Having done it several years before, we felt that he wouldn’t do well in the confined space of the boat.

 DO check the quality of the boats – and make sure that there is a life jacket for everyone, especially properly fitting ones for the smaller members of your family!

 - The Paracas Reserve

-We took a half day trip out to the Paracas Reserve and would strongly recommend taking a private car (our default option when travelling with kids) or a tour.
-For older kids – say 8 plus the Julio C.Tello Museum has some stunning exhibits.
-With a 5 year old we did enjoy a brief look at the Museo Julio C. Tello … especially the Paracas mummies who were buried in their favourite clothes, wrapped in exquisite textiles.
+We took a half day trip out to the Paracas Reserve and would strongly recommend taking a private car (our default option when traveling with kids) or a tour.
+For older kids, say 8 plus, the Julio C.Tello Museum has some stunning exhibits.
+With a 5-year-old we did enjoy a brief look at the Museo Julio C. Tello.
+Especially the Paracas mummies that are buried in exquisite clothes and wrapped in exquisite textiles.